Onkarsus13/Sign4Good/README.md

 # Sign4Good

-Bridge the gap for the determined and their obstacles <br>
+Bridge the gap for the determined and their obstacles

 **Project duration**: 1 week

 ## Demo on Desktop/Laptop computers